alexpg7/Minimax_chess/README.md

 * Printing the chess board and pieces
 * Customed mouse pointer
+* Selecting pawn and king
+* Moving pawn and king to the available tiles

 The future features will be:

-* Selecting pieces and moving them
+* Selecting the rest of pieces and moving them
-* Showing the available movements for a piece
+* Showing the available movements for al pieces
-* Implementing the minimax algorithm for the opponent
+* Implementing the minimax algorithm for the opponent (selecting the difficulty as the number of steps)